grame-cncm/faustdoc/src/tutorials/signal-api.md

 ```
 #### Creating soundfile

-The *soundfile* primitive allows for the access a list of externally defined sound resources, described as the list of their filename, or complete paths.
+The *soundfile* primitive allows the access of a list of externally defined sound resources, described as the list of their filename, or complete paths.
 It takes:

 - the sound number (as a integer between 0 and 255 as a [constant numerical expression](https://faustdoc.grame.fr/manual/syntax/#constant-numerical-expressions))
 - the read index in the sound (which will access the last sample of the sound if the read index is greater than the sound length)